Earth.Revolt

-Earth.Revolt is the second full-length album by Deadlock, released in 2005.
+Earth.Revolt is the second full-length album by German heavy metal band Deadlock, released on 27 June 2005 through German record label Lifeforce Records.
 It is a concept album centering on the theme of Earth being exploited by mankind.

 Reception

 AllMusic wrote: "The mammoth 'May Angels Come' is 11 minutes of classic metal riffs in the vein of Judas Priest and Iron Maiden before hitting a fine yet tame head-banging groove from the onset.
 Almost symphonic in its approach and meticulousness, the song is extremely soothing for a metal tune."
 PopMatters panned Earth.Revolts production, while also calling the album "innocuously pleasant melodic death metal."
 Exclaim! wrote that the band "leech typical riffing and throw in a few metalcore breakdowns to confound the air of dull predictability."